 Trickle-down economics work in the mountain biking world.
 The calibre of technology and features available on budget mountain bikes would have been considered entirely credible for a mid-spec model in 2010.

-You can now have hydraulic disc brakes and reliable front suspension on your mountain bike for under £500, not to mention wider handlebars and frames angles that are inspiring to ride.
+There are now hydraulic disc brakes and reliable front suspension on the best mountain bikes under £500, not to mention wider handlebars and frames angles that are inspiring to ride.
 Whereas entry-level mountain bikes were often commuter frames with some additional tube strength to cope with off-road terrain, the modern budget mountain bike has proper geometry to ensure peak rider enjoyment when descending technical terrain.

 Best mountain bikes under £500

-The aluminium frame has a neat appearance with tidy weld points and internal frame routing to ensure a clean aesthetic.
-Suntour’s XCM coil-sprung fork does duty on all Rockhopper Sports, with the smaller frames running it at 90mm of travel, whilst medium and larger sizes up that to 100mm.
+The alloy frame has a neat appearance with tidy weld points and internal frame routing to ensure a clean aesthetic.
+Suntour’s XCM coil-sprung fork does duty on all Rockhopper Sports, with the smaller frames running it at 80-90mm of travel, while medium and larger sizes up that to 100mm.

 All SR Suntour forks on these Specialized Rockhoppers feature a similar 42mm offset, chosen to work with some very balanced geometry numbers.
-With a 68.5° head angle Specialized’s Rockhopper is not the slackest budget mountain bike, but you will never feel unbalanced when descending.
-On a size L frame, the reach number is 445mm, which is about average.
+With a 68-degree head angle, Specialized’s Rockhopper is not the slackest budget mountain bike, but you will never feel unbalanced when descending.
+On a size M frame, the reach number is 415mm, which is about average.

 Wheels and tires are what give you the greatest confidence navigating off-road terrain and slippery trails.
-Tire specification on the Rockhopper is Specialized’s generously sized 29x2.3in Ground Control Sports, seated on relatively broad 25mm internal diameter rims.
+Tire specification on the Rockhopper is Specialized’s generously sized 27.5 x 2.3in Ground Control Sports, seated on relatively broad 25mm internal diameter rims.

 Good specification and clever geometry are complemented by the Talon’s exceptional range of frame sizes, which total no less than six, available in both the 27.5- and 29-inch wheel sizes.

 There is nothing fishy about Trek’s Marlin 5 hardtail mountain bike.
-The Wisconsin bike brand delivers a broad frame sizing spectrum with its Marlin 5, rolling the XS and S versions on 27.5in wheels, whilst all other sizes benefit from proportionally appropriate 29in wheels.
+The Wisconsin bike brand delivers a broad frame sizing spectrum with its Marlin 5, rolling the XS and S versions on 27.5in wheels, while all other sizes benefit from proportionally appropriate 29-inch wheels.

-Shimano’s entry-level Altus and Tourney components blend to form the 3x7 drivetrain.
-Geometry isn’t quite as daring as some other bikes on our list, but with a 69.5° head angle, the Marlin 5 will make an adept climbing bike and comfortable gravel road tourer.
+Shimano’s entry-level Altus and Tourney components blend to form the 3 x 7 drivetrain.
+Geometry isn’t quite as daring as some other bikes on our list, but with a 69.5-degree head angle, the Marlin 5 will make an adept climbing bike and comfortable gravel road tourer.

 Germany’s value brand takes aim at the most affordable mountain bike segment with its interpretation of budget 29er.